pinterest/gestalt/docs/markdown/ios/iconbutton.md

 ## Mobile best practices

-- Display Tooltip in conjunction with IconButton to provide context when the icon alone would be insufficient to convey the purpose of the button.
 - Avoid using a floating icon button if it obscures important information on the screen.
 - IconButton on mobile should primarily utilize the lg (44pt) size as the increased size will better accomodate tapping with a finger.